 The Kansas City Art Institute participates in two major federal loan programs: the Federal Direct Loan Program and the Federal Perkins Loan Program.
 Each requires a separate promissory note which be obtained online or from the KCAI financial aid office.

-Direct Subsidized Stafford Loans charge no interest to the student as long as the student maintains a 2.0 grade-point average and is enrolled at least half-time in a degree program.
+Direct Subsidized Loans charge no interest to the student as long as the student maintains a 2.0 grade-point average and is enrolled at least half-time in a degree program.
 Learn how to apply for these loans.

-Repayment of Direct Unsubsidized Stafford Loans, like Direct Subsidized Loans, begins six months after the student no longer maintains at least half-time enrollment in a degree program.
-Under certain circumstances, independent students and dependent students may be eligible for additional Direct Unsubsidized Stafford Loan amounts.
+Repayment of Direct Unsubsidized Loans, like Direct Subsidized Loans, begins six months after the student no longer maintains at least half-time enrollment in a degree program.
+Under certain circumstances, independent students and dependent students may be eligible for additional Direct Unsubsidized Loan amounts.
 Learn how to apply for these loans.

 Direct Plus Loans for Undergraduate Students (PLUS) provide parents with the option of assisting in the coverage of educational expenses.
 These loans are available in any amount up to the cost of education as determined by KCAI minus other aid.
 They have a fixed interest rate of 7.9 percent.
 Repayment begins within 60 days of the loan being fully disbursed.
 These loans do require a credit check.
 Learn how to apply for these loans.